PrincetonUniversity/c19datacollective/content/data-essay.md

 title = "Data Essay Criteria"
 +++

-The data essay should be around 1500 words not counting bibliography, and include the following:
+To propose a dataset for inclusion in the collective, please submit a curatorial statement—a data essay—organized according to the criteria below and addressing these questions as relevant.
+The data essay should be around 1500 words, not including bibliography.
+It should make visible the choices and the labor that have gone into the creation of the data set and demonstrate the scholarly value of this data in its field.

-## Metadata
+## Basic Information

 Include the following information about your dataset: